glv2/iescrypt/README.md

 * The key and the initialization vector for the cipher and the key for the message authentication code are derived from a salt and a passphrase in symmetric mode, and from a salt, a parameter and an ECC key (curve25519) in public key mode (pbkdf2, 10000 iterations of blake2).
+The parameter is not used in symmetric mode, it just contains random data.

 ## Dependencies